Updated on: December 6, 2024

 Bottom Line:

 Bitwarden is the best open-source password manager I’ve used for Linux — it’s very secure, provides comprehensive vault audit reports, and supports local data storage and self-hosted servers.
-It’s not the best for ease of use overall, but it’s still better than other open-source password managers.
+Though it isn’t the easiest to use, I like that it has an open-source Linux app.
 There’s a 30-day money-back guarantee for all premium plans.

 Read our full Bitwarden review